faranalytics/data_science_project/INTRODUCTION.md

 You can clone this repository and follow this short tutorial in order to explore the project layout.
 If you want to start a new project, you can [create a project using the Cookiecutter](#create-a-data-science-project-using-the-cookiecutter).

 ### Instructions
-In this example you will clone the repository, install it, and run an example notebook.
+In this example you will clone the repository, explore its layout, install it, and run an example notebook.

 #### Clone the repository.
 ```bash